stealthBS/demo1-repo/AI notes.md

 #### 🔰Lesson 15 : Practical use of ready-made pre-built GPTs versions
 We can use these ready-made GPTs for various purpose i.e. : From writing viral LinkedIn posts to creating research reports, meal plans, and even videos, etc. which can seriously change the game.

 For example let's see how to use the GPT tool for LinkedIn post creating.
 Suppose we select a GPT tool i.e. [Viral Linkedin Post Formatter](https://chatgpt.com/g/g-hYB5bT7ZL-viral-linkedin-post-formatter) (or [Professional LinkedIn Post Writer](https://chatgpt.com/g/g-wzCQWPdaA-professional-linkedin-post-writer)).
+Then we can use a prompt here like :
+- *`Help me write a professional post for my new clothing brand for university graduates that are entrepreneurs and their lifestyle is around improving their lives.
+The brand's tone is dry, Motivational and masculine.`*

+asdf

 ----